 Turn the dough out onto a generously floured work surface and gently work the air bubbles out by folding the dough over several times while lightly pressing down on it.

-Return the dough to the bowl, cover with plastic wrap
+Return the dough to the bowl, cover with plastic wrap, and refrigerate overnight.

 Let the dough rise uncovered in a warm place until it is about 1/2-inch above the top of the pans, about 3 hours.